Education

 • 2018: “Carlos Fuentes y Pablo Neruda: Entre el homenaje y la parodia.”
 In Deslinde: Revista de la Facultad de Filosofía y Letras, Universidad Autónoma de Nuevo León, Nueva época, No. 72 (enero-diciembre), pp. 275-286.

 • 2017: “El ensayo de identidad nacional mexicano en la época posnacional: Mexicanidad y posmexicanidad en Jorge Castañeda y Heriberto Yépez.”
-Special issue on “La dimensión transnacional del ensayo hispánico,” ed.
+In special issue on “La dimensión transnacional del ensayo hispánico,” ed.
 Reindert Dhondt and Dagmar Vandebosch.
 Anales de Literatura Hispanoamericana 46, pp. 75-87.

 • 2017: “Íntimos Enemigos: Carlos Fuentes y Estados Unidos.”
 In Carlos Fuentes y el Reino Unido, ed.
 Steven Boldy (México: Fondo de Cultura Económica), pp. 159-175.